-Before school care will not charge for the bus students at the time of arrival from the bus that day.
-The bus student must notify the McCord employee at the time of the bus arriving that they rode the bus so they will not be counted on the Before and After School Care.
-Parents are encouraged to prepay for this each month as they will be billed at the beginning of each month.
+\\Before school care will not charge for the bus students at the time of arrival from the bus that day.
+Parents should prepay for this each month as they will be billed at the beginning of each month.

 After School Care